 Environmental Commission

-Environmental Commission Information
+About the Environmental Commission

 The Raritan Township Environmental Commission has been helping to protect the environmental assets in our community since it was formed in the early 1970s.
 The Commission is made up of five regular and two alternate volunteer members who are appointed by the governing body.